Pistia: Environmental remediation

 The high sorption property of water lettuce makes it a great candidate for biodegradable oil sorbents in marine oil spills.
 Particularly, the leaves of Pistia stratiotes can efficiently absorb significant amounts of hydrocarbons due to its large surface area and hydrophobicity.

 As a hyper-accumulator, Pistia stratiotes has been studied as a potential candidate for wastewater treatment plants.
 The roots and leaves of the plant have been found to absorb excess nutrients and heavy metals, such as zinc, chromium, and cadmium in contaminated waters.
+Pistira stratiotes has also been shown to accumulate mercury in its roots.

 Pistia stratiotes can be grown in water gardens to reduce harmful algal blooms and eutrophic conditions.
 The plant is able to control the growth of algae by restricting light penetration in the water column and competing for nutrients, with significant uptake of phosphorus and ammonia nitrogen.